Alzheimer's Café

 Future meetings (no need to book):

-We benefit from regular attendance by Michelle and Hazel, who work for Wokingham Borough Council, and can advise as to what support can be provided at home.
+We benefit from regular support and attendance by Wokingham Borough Council; staff from the Older Adults Team can advise as to what support can be provided at home and other services available locally.

 In December, we held a Christmas party, which featured Anna Nightingale, a singer, and a visit from Santa Claus.
 The food was kindly sponsored by Parson’s Grange and Alexandra Grange care homes, and Anna Nightingale was sponsored by Circus Scene and Wokingham in Need.